tbnorth/GitRDDES/PyCoPGit.md

 git <command> <arguments for command>
 ```

-Most of these “verbs” are git commands.
+Most of these “verbs” are git commands

 ## Git terms, verbs